prometheus-community/promql-langserver/doc/proposals/2019_generated promql parser.md

     . . . . . . . . . . . . |---- Label: foo
     . . . . . . . . . . . . |---- Value: "ba."

-### Advantages of a generated parser
+### Advantages of a Generated Parser

-#### Easier to maintain
+#### It is easier to maintain

-The complex task of recognizing the PromQL syntax is done by generated code.
+The complex task of recognizing the PromQL syntax is performed by the generated code.
 Humans only have to deal with a comparably readable formal grammar and the code that builds up a syntax tree from already well structured input.

-#### There exists a written down formal grammar of promql
+#### It explicitly documents the formal grammar of PromQL

-A formal grammar provides a human and machine readable definition of what is a correct PromQL query.
-This would eliminate edge cases and unknown features as described above.
+A formal grammar provides a human- and machine-readable definition of what is a correct PromQL query.
+This would eliminate edge cases and unknown features such as the ones described above.

 #### It is possible to handle incomplete expressions

-Consider this input from a user:
+Consider the following incomplete PromQL input from a user:

     some_metric{la

-By adding syntax rules for incomplete expressions the parser can figure out, that it got an incomplete vector selector with a certain structure.
-A language server can use this information to offer completions for all labels that occur together with `some_metric` and start with `la`.
+By adding syntax rules for incomplete expressions, the parser could figure out that it got an incomplete vector selector with a certain structure.
+A language server could then use this information to offer completions for all labels that occur together with `some_metric` and start with `la`.

 #### It is easier to provide helpful error messages

-For adding a new error message all that needs to be done is to add a grammar rule that recognizes this specific error class and add some code that handles this error when building up the syntax tree.
+All that needs to be done in order to add new error messages, is to add a grammar rule that recognizes this specific error class and add some code that handles this error when building up the syntax tree.

 ## Proposal

-It is proposed to replace the current PromQL parser with one that is generated by [goyacc](https://godoc.org/golang.org/x/tools/cmd/goyacc).
-Goyacc was choosen because yacc generated parsers have been successfully used for decades and none of the few alternatives for generating go parsers seemed to be on par.
+This document proposes replacing the current PromQL parser with one that is generated by [goyacc](https://godoc.org/golang.org/x/tools/cmd/goyacc).
+Goyacc was chosen because yacc-generated parsers have been successfully used for decades.
+Further, of the few alternatives for generating go parsers, none seem to be on par with goyacc.

-The new parser is able to output two syntax tree formats:
+The new parser should able to output two syntax tree formats:

-* One that creates a deeper tree where almost every token is assigned a node which is to be used by the language server.
+* a deeper tree, where almost every token is assigned a node, designed to be used by applications that require additional context, such as the language server; and

-* A simplified tree that looks almost like the current one and that is to be used by the PromQL query engine.
+* a simplified tree that looks almost like the current one, intended to be used by the PromQL query engine and any other application that does not need the additional context.

-The parser is able to parse incomplete expressions.
+The parser should able to parse incomplete expressions.

 The changes proposed in a [previous proposal](https://github.com/slrtbtfs/promql-lsp/blob/master/doc/proposals/2019_promql-language-server.md) remain valid.
-The changes in the syntax tree and lexer that have already been implemented can be still used with the new parser.
-The remaining changes i.e. incomplete expression parsing and having an error list are will be implemented with the suggested new parser anyway.
+The changes to the syntax tree and lexer that have already been implemented can be still used with the new parser.
+The remaining changes, i.e. incomplete expression parsing and having an error list, will be implemented along with the newly proposed parser.

 ## Architecture

 ### lexer

-Yacc relies on getting a stream of tokens from  a lexer.
-The new parser will keep using the logic of the existing lexer.
-The lexer output will be changed to satisfy the interfaces required by goyacc.
+Yacc relies on receiving a stream of tokens from  a lexer.
+The new parser will continue to use the logic of the existing lexer.
+The lexer output will be modified to satisfy the interfaces required by goyacc.
 To be consistent with the usual yacc conventions, token names will be capitalized.

 ### yacc grammar

-The core part of the parser is a formal grammar of PromQL which is the input for the parser generator and provides a precise definition of the PromQL syntax.
-For every class of error and incomplete expressions that we want to handle, an extra rule has to be declared.
+The core of the parser is a formal grammar of PromQL, which is the input for the parser generator and provides a precise and explicit definition of the PromQL syntax.
+An extra rule must be declared for every class of error and incomplete expressions that the parser should handle.

-The grammar is able to recognize all valid PromQL queries as well as common cases of incomplete or otherwise wrong queries.
+The grammar is able to recognize all valid PromQL queries as well as common cases of incomplete or otherwise incorrect queries.

-As an example the part of the grammar recognizing an instant vector selector will look roughly like this:
+As an example, the part of the grammar recognizing an instant vector selector will look roughly like:

     selector:
         IDENTIFIER                          {$$ = newVectorSelector(nil, $1}